8xFF/atm0s-media-server/docs/protocols/sip.md

-# SIP Transport integration: Working in process
+# SIP Transport integration: PoC Working

 Currently implement is incomplete and only finished most important parts, it working as PoC.